 Ingrid Kohlstadt MD, MPH is Faculty Associate at Johns Hopkins University.
-She is a contributing writer for TIME Magazine Health, and worked for the FDA, USDA, CDC, Hopkins Weight Management Center, and the IHS.
+In addition to her expertise as a key opinion leader in integrative medicine, she is a contributing writer for TIME Magazine Health, and has worked for the FDA, USDA, CDC, Hopkins Weight Management Center, and the IHS.

 Corporate and Patient Consultations

 Dr. Kohlstadt has practiced medicine on all seven continents, including as station doctor in the Antarctic.
 She is a consultant to industry, including Fortune 100 Companies.
-Whether you would like to speak with Dr. Kohlstadt about a consultation to optimize your wellness, or to consult for your business, Dr. Kohlstadt is available to help you achieve the results you are looking for.
+Whether you would like to speak with Dr. Kohlstadt about an integrative medicine consultation to optimize your wellness, or to consult for your organization, Dr. Kohlstadt is available to help you achieve the results you are looking for.

 Any questions about food and nutrients in disease management?
 Doctor Ingrid Kohlstadt can help.
-Please click on the link below to see a list of Frequently Asked Questions.
+Please click on the link below to see a list of Frequently Asked Questions regarding Integrative Medicine.

 Doctor Ingrid Kohlstadt has set additional time aside in her schedule to accept phone or Skype consultations to optimize your wellness potential.
 She also consults with industry and corporations as a key opinion leader in integrative medicine, supplements, nutrition, FDA regulations, and medicinal foods.
 As a graduate of Johns Hopkins School of Medicine, and with Masters Degree in Public Health, Dr. Kohlstadt has dedicated her career to helping patients get their health on track by sharing her integrative medicine insights.

-Doctor Ingrid Kohlstadt MD, MPH was invited to present at Yale this weekend introducing the Hopkins Project: NutriBee at their GHIC Conference.
+Doctor Ingrid Kohlstadt MD, MPH was invited to present at Yale this weekend introducing her Johns Hopkins researched nutrition intervetntion NutriBee at their GHIC Conference.

-NutriBee is a non-profit 501c3 nationwide project founded by Dr. Kohlstadt who is the NutriBee Executive Director.
-NutriBee research is conducted by the Center for Human Nutrition at Johns Hopkins University with support from MetLife Foundation .
+NutriBee is a non-profit 501c3 nationwide project founded by Dr. Kohlstadt who is the Executive Director.
+NutriBee’s study and research was conducted by the Center for Human Nutrition at Johns Hopkins University with support from MetLife Foundation .
 For more information visit http://www.NutriBee.org

-Dr. Kohlstadt is a contributing writer for TIME Magazine Health/Online, and her February article can be viewed at http://time.com/3694094/nutrition-health-advice-senior-citizens/.
+Dr. Kohlstadt is a contributing writer for TIME Magazine Health/Online, and this article can be viewed at http://time.com/3694094/nutrition-health-advice-senior-citizens/.
 For more information about Dr. Ingrid Kohlstadt and her integrative medicine practice, please clikc here.